How to Choose a Plumber: Complete Guide to Hiring the Right Pro

 Online Reviews vs. Personal Referrals

-Neither online reviews nor personal referrals alone are enough — the most reliable approach is to use both together.
+Neither online reviews nor personal referrals alone are enough.
+The most reliable approach is to use both together.

 Source Strengths Limitations